2320sharon/Simple_Universal_Geo_Coregistration/README.md

 3. Run a post processing script to filter out any outlier shifts (function coming soon)

 ## Settings
-- Window Size: Max size of the window to determine coregistration within defaults to 256,256
+- Window Size: Max size of the window to determine coregistration within defaults to 100,100
+- Matching Window Strategy
--   1.  `max_center_size` : Finds the largest possible window at the center of the overlap.
+  -   1.  `max_center_size` : Finds the largest possible window at the center of the overlap. (default)
--   2. `matching_window_strategy`; Finds the window of window size at the first avaiable location by sliding a window across the overlap region.
+  -   2. `use_predetermined_window_size`; Finds the window of window size at the first avaiable location by sliding a window across the overlap region.
-- min_window_size : Smallest window size default to (16,16)
+- min_window_size : Smallest window size that can be used to perform coregistration default to (64,64)
+- gaussian_weights : Whether to use Gaussian weights for SSIM
+   - This puts more weight on the features at the center of the image
+- target_band :
+- template_band:
+- settings:
+  -   1. max_translation (float): Maximum translation (in meters) allowed for coregistration.
+Defaults to 1000m.
+  -   2. min_translation (float): Minimum translation (in meters) allowed for coregistration.
+Defaults to -1000m.

 - <todo explain rest of settings>

 ## How to Use with CoastSeg